Sister Sparrow & the Dirty Birds: Band members

 Baritone Saxophonist Brian Graham was born in NYC, raised in Bennington, VT and studied Jazz Performance at The University of Southern Maine.
-In addition to working with the Dirty Birds, he is a co-leader of The Fogcutters, a 19-piece Big Band based in Portland, Maine, a member of the seven piece funk band Sly-Chi, and co-creator of Big Band Syndrome.
+In addition to working with the Dirty Birds, he is a co-leader of The Fogcutters, a 19-piece Big Band based in Portland, Maine.
+He is also member of the seven piece funk band Sly-Chi, and co-creator of Big Band Syndrome.
 He has shared the stage with John Popper (Blues Traveler), Chris Barron (Spin Doctors), The Soul Rebels Brass Band, and Big Sam's Funky Nation.
-Besides performing, Brian is an accomplished arranger and teacher.

 Trumpeter Phil Rodriguez was born and raised in Santa Barbara, California, where he began studying piano at age five and trumpet at age twelve.
 He holds a degree in jazz studies from the University of Southern California.
-He is currently based in Brooklyn, where he is active as a freelance performer, composer and teacher.
 In addition to his work with Sister Sparrow and the Dirty Birds, he performs regularly with jazz-rockers East West Quintet, neo-soul band The Hipstones, and punk-improv quartet The (Notorious) L.A.
 Music Scene.
-He has recorded with Hercules and Love Affair, Jessica 6, Wires Under Tension, Industrial Jazz Group, Eleanor Friedberger of The Fiery Furnaces, Jenny Owen Youngs and Jinsai.
+He has recorded with Hercules and Love Affair, Jessica 6, Wires Under Tension, Industrial Jazz Group, Eleanor Friedberger of The Fiery Furnaces, Jenny Owen Youngs, and Jinsai.
 Phil also leads and composes for his own ensemble, a six-piece slowcore post-jazz group called Underbelly.

-In early 2013, the band announced that three original members, JJ Byars, Johnny Butler, and Aidan Carroll, were leaving to pursue other projects.
+In early 2013, the band announced that three original members, JJ Byars, Johnny Butler, and Aidan Carroll were leaving to pursue other projects.
 The band also announced the addition of baritone saxophonist Brian Graham and bassist Josh Myers.
 In 2014, original members Ryan Snow and Bram Kincheloe also left to pursue other projects.